freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/cpu/index.md

 <b> Manufacturers of computer microprocessors </b>

 There are two primary manufacturers of computer microprocessors.
 Intel and Advanced Micro Devices (AMD) lead the market in terms of speed and quality.
 Intel's desktop CPUs include Celeron, Pentium and Core.
-AMD's desktop processors include Sempron, Athlon and Phenom.
+AMD's desktop processors include Ryzen, Sempron, Athlon and Phenom.
 Intel makes Celeron M, Pentium M and Core mobile processors for notebooks.
-AMD makes mobile versions of its Sempron and Athlon, as well as the Turion mobile processor which comes in Ultra and Dual-Core versions.
+AMD makes mobile versions of its Ryzen, Sempron and Athlon, as well as the Turion mobile processor which comes in Ultra and Dual-Core versions.
 Both companies make both single-core and multi-core processors.

 <b> Manufacturers of mobile microprocessors </b>